 Overwhelmed by the scenery, we stopped about every five minutes to take photos.
-As the trip went on, our stops became less frequent, so I’m glad we visited the most beautiful part of the country (in my opinion) first while our excitement was still high.
+As the trip went on, our stops became less frequent, so I’m glad we visited what was in my opinion the most beautiful part of the country first while our excitement was still high.
 Another great thing about the west fjords was how empty it is (was?
 Iceland has seen a massive rise in tourism over the last five years, something that will only continue).
 We stopped in tiny fishing villages lodged into mountains and other than that didn’t see any people for miles.

 A few days in, we arrived in Akureyri, a small town that seemed huge for Iceland standards.
 Here, we went horseback riding and stopped at the Reykyafoss and Goðafoss waterfalls, both impressive even if they were the hundredth or so waterfalls we’d seen in four days.